-Date Thursday July 6, 2017.
+Date Thursday July 17, 2018.

-Time/Weather Calm wind and sunny weather conditions prevailed.
+Time/Weather Morning / Calm wind and sunny weather conditions prevailed.

-Methodology and Limiting Conditions WRE confirmed the Stockpile Area boundaries and performed a vehicle and walking reconnaissance around its accessible perimeter and terraces but did not look at areas where gaining access may have presented health and/or safety hazards.
-The Stockpile Area was viewed during afternoon hours for visual evidence of signs of distress or malfunction.
+Methodology and Limiting Conditions WRE confirmed the Stockpile Area boundaries and performed a walking reconnaissance around its accessible perimeter and terraces but did not look at areas where gaining access may have presented a health and/or safety hazard.
+The Stockpile Area was viewed for visual evidence of signs of distress or malfunction.

-Escort Gil Rosario of AES provided escort during the visual inspection.
+Escort Eng.
+Hector Avila of AES provided escort during the visual inspection.

-General Observations The
+General Observations

-The Stockpile Area was operational at the time of the visual inspection.
+The Stockpile Area was operational at the time of the visual inspection with trucks moving up and down the access road.
 A main work terrace with berms on the edges was observed at the top of the stockpile.